Nexmo/station/_documentation/messages/concepts/whatsapp.md

 # Understanding WhatsApp messaging

+> **IMPORTANT:** Apply for a WhatsApp Business number before the end of the year and Nexmo will waive the setup and monthly hosting fees until March 31st 2020.
+Setup fees and monthly service waived until March 31, 2020 for WhatsApp Business Accounts created from Oct 1, 2019 until Dec 31, 2019.
+Taxes and usage fees not included.
+Limited promotion quantity available.
+One (1) message per second throughput for entry tier.
+Other restrictions may apply.
+[Apply here for a Nexmo WhatsApp Business Account](https://bit.ly/Vonage-WhatsApp-Form).

 WhatsApp Business Solution messages can only be sent by businesses that have been approved by WhatsApp.
 This business profile will also have a green verified label to indicate that it is a legitimate business.

 The advantage of WhatsApp is that the identifier of users on the platform is their mobile phone number.

-In order to get started with WhatsApp you will need to email [sales@nexmo.com](mailto:sales@nexmo.com).
-Nexmo is an official partner and will handle the application and creation of your WhatsApp Business account for you.
-Currently WhatsApp is in Limited Availability and only a certain number of customers will be onboarded.

-> **NOTE:** Nexmo cannot guarantee you will receive a WhatsApp account.
+> **NOTE:** WhatsApp is in Limited Availability and Nexmo cannot guarantee you will receive a WhatsApp account.

-If successful, your account manager will provide you with a WhatsApp number.

 ## How WhatsApp works